Educational Benefits

 Yes, if you (or your dependent) are planning to take any courses during a semester, submit a QTR application before the deadline for that semester.
 It is important to submit the application prior to the deadline, even if the class has not started yet (or in some cases acceptance to the University of Arizona may be pending).

-An application will be in a "pending" status if a dependent has a different last name and supporting documentation verifying the relationship of that dependent has not previously been submitted to the Division of Human Resources.
-Once documentation is submitted to and approved by Human Resources, the application status will be changed to "approved".
+An application will be in a "pending" status if supporting documentation verifying the relationship of that dependent has not previously been submitted to the Division of Human Resources.
+Once documentation is submitted to and approved by Human Resources, the application status will be changed to "approved."

 An application will be declined if: